A relative theory of universal central extensions: Introduction

 We work in a pointed Barr exact Goursat category $\A$ with a chosen Birkhoff subcategory $\B$ of $\A$; the universal central extensions of $\A$ are defined relative to the chosen $\B$.
 This is the minimal setting in which the theory of central extensions from~\cite{Janelidze-Kelly} can be used to obtain meaningful results on the relations between perfect objects and universal central extensions.
 (Indeed, we need $\A$ to be Barr exact and Goursat for the concepts of normal and central extension to coincide, and for split epimorphic central extensions to be trivial; and perfect objects can only be properly considered in a pointed context.)

-This at the same time \emph{categorical} and \emph{Galois theoretic} approach due to Janelidze and Kelly is based on, and generalises, the work of the Fr\"ohlich school~\cite{Froehlich, Furtado-Coelho, Lue} which focused on varieties of $\Omega$-groups.
+The simultaneously \emph{categorical} and \emph{Galois theoretic} approach due to Janelidze and Kelly is based on, and generalises, the work of the Fr\"ohlich school~\cite{Froehlich, Furtado-Coelho, Lue} which focused on varieties of $\Omega$-groups.
 Recall~\cite{Higgins} that a \defn{variety of $\Omega$-groups} is a variety of universal algebras which has amongst its operations and identities those of the variety of groups but has just one constant; furthermore, a Birkhoff subcategory of a variety is the same thing as a subvariety.

 In order to construct universal central extensions, we further narrow the context to that of semi-abelian categories with enough projectives~\cite{Borceux-Bourn, Janelidze-Marki-Tholen}, which still includes all varieties of $\Omega$-groups.
 We need a good notion of short exact sequence to construct the centralisation of an extension, and the existence of projective objects gives us weakly universal central extensions.
-The switch to semi-abelian categories also allows us to make the connection with existing homology theories~\cite{EverHopf, EverVdL1, EverVdL2}.
+The switch to semi-abelian categories also allows us to make the connection with existing homology theories~\cite{EverHopf, EverVdL1, EverVdL2} and to prove some classical recognition results for universal central extensions.

-Although some examples (e.g., groups vs.\ abelian groups and Lie algebras vs.\ vector spaces) are \emph{absolute}, meaning that they fit into the theory relative to the subcategory of all abelian objects, others are not: precrossed modules vs.\ crossed modules, and Leibniz algebras vs.\ Lie algebras, for instance.
+Although some examples (for instance groups vs.\ abelian groups and Lie algebras vs.\ vector spaces) are \emph{absolute}, meaning that they fit into the theory relative to the subcategory $\Ab(\A)$ of all abelian objects, others are not: precrossed modules vs.\ crossed modules, and Leibniz algebras vs.\ Lie algebras, for instance.
 In this absolute case, some results were already investigated in~\cite{Gran-VdL}; they appear as special cases of our general theory.

+What surprised us most of all while developing this relative theory of universal central extensions is that the semi-abelian context turns out to be too weak for some of the most basic results, valid for classical examples such as groups and Lie algebras, to hold.
+We have to impose an additional condition which we chose to call \emph{\UCEspecial}.
+It asks that if $B$ is an $\ab$-perfect object in the category $\A$ and $f\colon{B\to A}$ and $g\colon{C\to B}$ are $\ab$-central extensions, then also the composite extension $f\comp g$ is $\ab$-central.
+Under \UCE, standard recognition results such as Theorem~\ref{Theorem-Homology} hold true.
+But \UCE\ is also necessary.
+This immediately gives rise to the following question, which is not yet fully answered in this paper: \emph{When does \UCE\ hold?} We can give examples and counterexamples, but thus far there is no elementary characterisation.
+Thus we propose the following problem: \emph{To find good minimal hypotheses for \UCE}.